 - 2. Resource Room This is popular at the elementary level.
 It is similar in design and structure of students identified with disabilities.
 This would allow for cross-age grouping (a third grader sitting next to a fifth grader.)
 The gifted student can be serviced on a five day a week schedule on a period by period basis. - The teacher of the gifted would be available throughout the day to assist the gifted student and the regular education teacher.
 Not all gifted children are gifted in all areas, and this model can work with the student on their identified strengths and weaknesses. - 3.
 Special Schools This model allows for a more intensive education approach with the gifted student engaging with other gifted students and is usually housed in another setting away from the regular education setting.
-The student usually attends the school for all of their educational needs and is usually found in urban school districts. - The educational programming for the gifted student in the WCSD most closely resembles the Special School model.
+The student usually attends the school for all of their educational needs and is usually found in urban school districts.

+The educational programming for the gifted student in the WCSD most closely resembles the Special School model.
 The gifted student usually attends for one day per week.
-The gifted student is involved in enrichment activities as well as specific courses. - 4.
-Acceleration Moving faster through academic content, which typically includes offering standard curriculum to students at a younger than usual age or lower than usual grade level.
+The gifted student is involved in enrichment activities as well as specific courses.

+- 4. Acceleration Moving faster through academic content, which typically includes offering standard curriculum to students at a younger than usual age or lower than usual grade level.
 Grade skipping and early entrance are forms of acceleration. - 5.
 Enrichment Refers to richer and more varied educational experiences, a curriculum that is modified to provide greater depth and breadth than is generally provided in the regular education classroom. - 6.
 Curriculum Compacting Teacher, through the use of pre-testing for mastery, organizes instruction around broad themes, and using less time for drill and practice and moves more rapidly through the required curriculum content to provide additional time for gifted students to pursue alternate learning activities. - 7.
 Independent Study/Self-paced instruction - 8.
 College Level Courses - 9.
 Mentoring - C. Pros & Cons of moving the gifted program to the home school:

-- Create a smaller ratio of gifted support instructors to gifted students allowing for more individualized instruction. - Better able to integrate the enrichment process with the regular classroom - Wouldn't be a mystery as to what goes on at the LEC.
+- Create a smaller ratio of gifted support instructors to gifted students allowing for more individualized instruction. - Better able to integrate the enrichment process with the regular classroom

-- Inefficient use of gifted support staff by losing time traveling between buildings. - Cost of equipping each school with all the equipment and technology currently used at the LEC. - Gifted students not being able to work with one another and build off of each other.
+- Inefficient use of gifted support staff by losing time traveling between buildings. - Cost of equipping each school with all the